skalenetwork/sgxwallet/docs/prerequisites.md

 and the use of other distributions is not supported by their respective communities at this time.

-### To install Docker CE Engine:
+### Install Docker engine ngine:

-Docker CE engine is pre-installed on Ubuntu 18.04.
+Docker engine is pre-installed on Ubuntu 18.04.
 You can re-install it as described below

 ```bash